dstuken31/Intermediate_Arduino/README.md

 ### Description

 In LCD Backpack we had the LCD Print the number of times the button was pushed.

 ### What I Learned

+I had trouble with my button and the fact that it continued to go up in number until I pressed it again.
+To fix this I used this line of code (if(buttonState == HIGH && previousbuttonState == LOW)) to make sure it didn't continuously increase.
 * How to use the LCD Backpack* Instead of connecting all 16 pins
 * How to use If Loops**